The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Introduction

 The remaining sections of this paper are organized as follows.
-Section \ref{Notation} describes used notations in the manuscript.
-Section \ref{Method} illustrates the new framework of robust machine learner and data integration along with theoretical properties.
-Section \ref{A real data application} presents \red{a case study about the impact of alcohol consumption on mean potential outcome estimation of BAG.} Section \ref{Simulation} includes extensive numerical evaluations of the proposed estimator.
-Section \ref{Discussion} discusses extensions of our method.
-All technical proofs, numerical procedures, and extra real data results and simulations can be found in the Supplementary Material.
+Section \ref{Notation} introduces the notation.
+Section \ref{Method} presents the proposed framework for robust causal machine learning and data integration.
+Section \ref{A real data application} provides a case study on the impact of alcohol intake frequency on the mean potential outcome of fornix FA in the UKB.
+Section \ref{Simulation} includes numerical evaluations of the proposed estimators.
+Section \ref{Discussion} discusses and summarizes the methodology and its application. \revisetwo{All theoretical results with technical details}, numerical procedures, and additional real data results and simulations can be found in the Supplementary Material.